vuder/AzureCostAnomalyDetector/README.md

 1. Grant read access for the identity to AppConfiguration(App Configuration>Access Control>Role Assignments>Add>Add Role Assignment).
 Grant "App Configuration Data Reader" role to the created function app identity.

-1. Grant read access to secrets for the identity to Key Vault
+1. Grant read access to secrets for the identity in corresponding Key Vault

 ### How to run the function locally and being authorized to access App Configuration and KeyVault

+The configuration below allow to run and debug Azure function locally while the function will be able to get configuration form Azure using the same code.

 1. Setup Azure AD App Registration with "Web" platform, generate client secret